autotyp/autotyp-data/readme.md

 encode the presence of categories in a way that permits compatible coding and quick cross-referencing.
 For instance, the definition table `Position` establishes a set of values for describing the location of a grammatical marker in relation to its phonological host.
-These values are then used across multiple datasets (e.g. `GrammaticalMarkers`, `VerbSynthesis` etc.).
+These values are then used across multiple datasets (e.g. `GrammaticalMarkers`, `MaximallyInflectedVerbSynthesis` etc.).
 Note that most of these values are not a-priory defined, but produced through the process of autotypology — the set of defined values is extended when new phenomena is discovered that cannot be adequately described with the existing set.

 For variables that rely on shared definitions, the dataset metadata will specify their type as `value-list` and `values` will list the values and their explanations.
 Such variables are presented